ansys/pymechanical/doc/source/user_guide_embedding/logging.rst

     _ = mech.App()

-After the embedded application has been created, you can write messages to the same log using the :class:`Logger <ansys.mechanical.core.embedding.logger.Logger>` class like this:
+After the embedded application has been created, you can write messages to the same log using the `Logger <https://mechanical.docs.pyansys.com/version/stable/api/ansys/mechanical/core/embedding/logger/Logger.html>` class like this:

 .. code:: python